steveregis/mandate-domain/README.md

 A **Spring Boot + Camunda + React** (or React Native) application for **bank mandate** management and **approval workflows**.
 This solution is a **solid foundation** for multi-sign-off approvals, featuring flexible signatories (no role hardcoding), threshold-based logic, and a proof-of-concept UI to validate core domain models and BPMN flows.

+Also includes a POC **FastAPI** application that leverages the **NVIDIA Mixtral model** to provide **intelligent parsing and conversion of natural language rules into FEEL expressions and DMN decision tables**.

 ## 1. Project Goal & Description

 ### Goal